Aetopia/Portaluna/README.md

 # Lunar Client Portable
-A portable version of Lunar Client.
+A portable launcher for Lunar Client.
 Made using Python, PowerShell and AHK!

 Preview: